 A belly band catches the urine and keeps it off of your furniture or walls while you teach your dog more appropriate places to mark, like outside!

-5. Use a kennel/crate when you can’t supervise
+5. Use a kennel/crate when you can’t supervise.

 There are obviously times when we can’t supervise our dogs, and that’s when a kennel or crate comes in handy.
 A kennel will help your dog earn more freedom in the future, so try not to feel sorry for him.
+He doesn’t understand that you’re learning how to stop a dog from marking for his benefit, too.

 “Dogs are inherently clean animals and won’t mark their own spaces, usually at least!” said Krieg.